How to Choose: Inset vs Overlay Cabinets

 #3 Inset Cabinets

 While inset cabinets are technically framed, the difference is that instead of the door and drawer fronts resting on top of the face frame, they sit inside it, resulting in a flush look.
-Inset cabinets are the most popular style of framed cabinets since they offer a very distinct look that mimics handmade, site-built furniture.
+While comparing inset vs overlay cabinets, it’s important to note that inset cabinets are the most popular style of framed cabinets since they offer a very distinct look that mimics handmade, site-built furniture.
 If you’ve searched for kitchen inspiration on Pinterest, you’ve seen inset cabinets.

 Pros of inset cabinets: